 This is a non-greasy pain ointment that is wonderful for bruises, sprains and strains, and aches and pains.
-It works best on closed-wound injuries and can be applied multiple times per day.
-If you don’t already have arnica and St. John’s Wort infused oils you can find a blend of these at Mountain Rose Herbs.
+It works best on closed-wound injuries, and you can apply it multiple times per day.
+If you don’t already have Arnica and St. John’s Wort infused oils you can find a blend of these at Mountain Rose Herbs.
 This blend also includes lavender essential oil.

 What you’ll need…